ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-27-chaos-software-project-management.md

 ## Meet John

 Imagine, that you are John, a customer of a large and complex software project.
 You and your development team have done a lot of work, however, the project tangled in chaos.
-Your personal investments still should still return as a profit from the users of your team’s product.
+Your personal investments still should still return as a profit from the users of your team's product.

-John’s questions and findings will help you to better organize your project.
+John's questions and findings will help you to better organize your project.

 *All names are fictional.
-Editors may not agree with John’s conclusions :).*
+Editors may not agree with John's conclusions :).*

-OK, let’s read what John wrote in his diary.
+OK, let's read what John wrote in his diary.

-## John’s preamble for his diary
+## John's preamble for his diary

 *\[John is saying to himself – editorial comment\]*